JayMass5800/HabitV8/STORE_DESCRIPTIONS.md

 📅 **SEAMLESS INTEGRATIONS**
 • Google Calendar synchronization for habit scheduling
-• Health Connect and Google Fit integration with specific data access:
+• Health Connect and Google Fit integration with minimal permissions (only 6 essential data types):
   - Steps data for walking/running habit tracking and insights
-  - Heart rate monitoring for workout intensity optimization
+  - Active energy burned for fitness habit correlation and exercise optimization
-  - Sleep data analysis for sleep habit improvement
+  - Sleep duration analysis for sleep habit improvement and bedtime routines
-  - Water intake tracking for hydration habit support
+  - Water intake tracking for hydration habit support and daily goals
+  - Mindfulness sessions for automatic meditation habit completion
+  - Weight data for weight management and health habit tracking
 • All health data processed locally with explicit user consent
 • Device calendar integration for habit scheduling and reminders